 United Arab Emirates - eCommerceUAE - eCommerce

-It is noteworthy that the growth in e-commerce is not solely driven by the private sector.
+Growth in e-commerce is not solely driven by the private sector.
 An important factor in building trust in online commerce over the last few years has come from e-government initiatives.
 Across the region, we see the integration of traditional offline services such as visa services, traffic services, and utilities services onto online platforms integrated with online payments to provide citizens and residents faster and more effective public services.

 United Arab Emirates eCommerce Industry Trade Development and Promotion eCommerce